X-TIG4R/nmap-parser/README.md

 #  Nmap Parser

-A polished, educational-grade CLI tool to parse raw Nmap scan outputs and list connected devices with IP, MAC, and manufacturer details in a clean, readable format.
+A tool to parse raw Nmap scan outputs and list connected devices with IP, MAC, and manufacturer details in a clean, readable format.
 Perfect for network admins, pen-testers, or anyone needing quick visual insight from Nmap results.

 ---